gchq/stroom-docs/content/en/releases/v07.02/new-features.md

 ### _Query_

+{{% warning %}}
+Querys are a new experimental feature and as such are subject to breaking changes that may result in created Querys not being compatible with future Stroom versions.
+{{% /warning %}}

 The Query {{< stroom-icon "document/Query.svg">}} entity provides a new way to query data in Stroom.
 It is a functional but evolving feature that is likely to be enhanced further in future versions.